Pregnancy & Childbirth

 Here are some of the latest COVID-19 research studies related to pregnancy:

 In June 2020, the CDC reported pregnant women may be at higher risk for severe illness from COVID-19 when compared with non-pregnant women.
 Current data demonstrates that pregnant women have an increased risk of needing Intensive Care Unit (ICU) admission and mechanical ventilation during COVID illness.
-However, the risk of dying is no greater for pregnant women than the general population of the same age, according to the study.

 Emerging data show higher roles of COVID-19 infection in some communities of color, especially in Black, Latinx and Native American people.